Mammal: Reproductive system

-Mammals are solely gonochoric (an animal is born with either male or female genitalia, as opposed to hermaphrodites where there is no such schism).
-In male placentals, the penis is used both for urination and copulation.
-Depending on the species, an erection may be fueled by blood flow into vascular, spongy tissue or by muscular action.
-A penis may be contained in a prepuce when not erect, and some placentals also have a penis bone (baculum).
+Mammals reproduce by internal fertilisation and are solely gonochoric (an animal is born with either male or female genitalia, as opposed to hermaphrodites where there is no such schism).
+Male mammals ejaculate semen during copulation through a penis, which may be contained in a prepuce when not erect.
+Male placentals also urinate through a penis, and some placentals also have a penis bone (baculum).
 Marsupials typically have forked penises, while the echidna penis generally has four heads with only two functioning.
-The testes of most mammals descend into the scrotum which is typically posterior to the penis but is often anterior in marsupials.
-Female mammals generally have a clitoris, labia majora and labia minora on the outside, while the internal system contains paired oviducts, 1–2 uteri, 1–2 cervices and a vagina.
+Depending on the species, an erection may be fuelled by blood flow into vascular, spongy tissue or by muscular action.
+The testicles of most mammals descend into the scrotum which is typically posterior to the penis but is often anterior in marsupials.
+Female mammals generally have a vulva (clitoris and labia) on the outside, while the internal system contains paired oviducts, one or two uteri, one or two cervices and a vagina.
 Marsupials have two lateral vaginas and a medial vagina.
 The "vagina" of monotremes is better understood as a "urogenital sinus".
-The uterine systems of placental mammals can vary between a duplex, where there are two uteri and cervices which open into the vagina, a bipartite, where two uterine horns have a single cervix that connects to the vagina, a bicornuate, which consists where two uterine horns that are connected distally but separate medially creating a Y-shape, and a simplex, which has a single uterus.
+The uterine systems of placentals can vary between a duplex, where there are two uteri and cervices which open into the vagina, a bipartite, where two uterine horns have a single cervix that connects to the vagina, a bicornuate, which consists where two uterine horns that are connected distally but separate medially creating a Y-shape, and a simplex, which has a single uterus.

-The ancestral condition for mammal reproduction is the birthing of relatively undeveloped, either through direct vivipary or a short period as soft-shelled eggs.
+The ancestral condition for mammal reproduction is the birthing of relatively undeveloped young, either through direct vivipary or a short period as soft-shelled eggs.
 This is likely due to the fact that the torso could not expand due to the presence of epipubic bones.
 The oldest demonstration of this reproductive style is with Kayentatherium, which produced undeveloped perinates, but at much higher litter sizes than any modern mammal, 38 specimens.
 Most modern mammals are viviparous, giving birth to live young.
 However, the five species of monotreme, the platypus and the four species of echidna, lay eggs.
-The monotremes have a sex determination system different from that of most other mammals.
+The monotremes have a sex-determination system different from that of most other mammals.
 In particular, the sex chromosomes of a platypus are more like those of a chicken than those of a therian mammal.